Woman killed in shooting at Fresno apartment complex was not intended target, police say - NewsBreak

 Woman killed in shooting at Fresno apartment complex was not intended target, police say

 FRESNO, Calif.
-(KGPE) – Authorities are searching for a suspect after a woman was shot and killed at an apartment complex in Fresno on Monday night.
+(KSEE) – Authorities are searching for a suspect after a woman was shot and killed at an apartment complex in Fresno on Monday night.

 The Fresno Police Department says 35-year-old Monique Horton passed away from her injuries after she was shot just after 9:00 p.m. at the Ranchwood Apartments on Winery avenue.